Language Processing Disorder: 5 ways to help students suffering from it

 Recognizing the symptoms

-Though the condition can only be diagnosed by a language therapist through testing, children affected by LPD present several symptoms.
+Though the condition can only be diagnosed by a language therapist through testing, children affected by Language processing disorder present several symptoms.
 Do you recognize any of the following behaviors in a student?

 - The child was a “late talker”